tytydraco/yessleep/out/I_live_alone_so_who_keeps_writing_messages_on_my_mirror.md

 "Sure it does.
 Just to the left of the vanity."

 I looked at the mirror.
 At that long, oversized mirror.
-I'd always found it odd, for a bathroom of that size, to have a built-in floor-to-ceiling mirror.
+I'd always found it odd for a bathroom of that size to have a built-in floor-to-ceiling mirror.
 What was it that Anders had said when he'd first visited?
 That something had looked different about the bathroom?

 Setting my phone down next to the sink, I stepped up close to the glass.
 I spent a few moments feeling around the frame, looking for a latch, then I grabbed a portion of the right side of the frame in two hands.
 After one hard yank, the "mirror" swung open like a door, revealing a large walk-in closet.